vebinet/.github/profile/README.md

 **We connect and empower people, companies and organizations**

-Media Scope Group and its affiliates contributes to open source, fair-code and source-available projects and communities.
+Media Scope Group and its affiliates contributes to open source and source-available projects and communities.
 By doing so, we realize our mission to connect and empower people, companies, and organizations in the world to make an impact.

 **We are giving back**